DioufFLR/DioufFLR/README.md

 Welcome to my GitHub profile!
 Here are some things about me:

-- 🔭 I’m currently working for Vizualee and Vizualeez
+- 🔭 I’m currently working for Rosalead
 - 🌱 I’m currently learning to begin better
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: geoffrey.vizualee@gmail.com
+- 📫 How to reach me: gfleur.rosalead@gmail.com
 - ⚡ Fun fact: I love cat and Bmw

 Today is Sunday.